GobySoft/dccl/src/doc/markdown/page01_main.md

            5. battery_ok..........................2 {dccl.default4}
    ```

+At this point you can decide to use C++, Python, or the command line tool `dccl`.

+### C++

-5. Run protoc to generate navreport.pb.h and navreport.pb.cc C++ files from your navreport.proto file.
+1. Run protoc to generate navreport.pb.h and navreport.pb.cc C++ files from your navreport.proto file.
    ```shell
    protoc --cpp_out=. navreport.proto -I . -I /usr/include
    ```

-6. Use the dccl::Codec in your C++ code to encode and decode messages (quick.cpp):
+2. Use the dccl::Codec in your C++ code to encode and decode messages (quick.cpp):
    ```cpp
    #include <iostream>